cibernox/guides/source/localizable/configuring-ember/build-targets.md

 ```

 That default configuration matches the wider set of browsers that Ember.js itself supports.
-Hower, if your app does not need to support IE anymore, you can change it to:
+However, if your app does not need to support IE anymore, you can change it to:

 ```config/targets.js
 module.exports = {